AnyLog-co/documentation/getting started.md

 [SQLite](https://www.sqlite.org/index.html) - recommended for gateways, smaller nodes and deployments of small or in-memory data sets.

-The data managed by the network is distributed to many nodes but the network protocol provides a unified view over the distributed data - the users or applications issuing the queries do not need to identify the nodes that host the relevant data - for each query, the network protocol resolves the location of the relevant data and returns a reply as if the data is organized in a single database.
+The data managed by the network is distributed to many nodes but the network protocol provides a unified view over the distributed data - the users or applications issuing the queries do not need to identify the nodes that host the relevant data - for each query, the network protocol resolves the location of the relevant data.
+Each query process starts with a node that receives a query from a user or application.
+This node is called the Query Node.
+The Query Node determines which are the Operators that host the data that needs to be evaluated to satisfy the query, and delivers the query to these Operators.
+Each of the Operators process the query locally and replies to the Query Node with a result.
+The Query Node aggregates all the results and returns a unified result to the user or application that issued the query.

 Related documentation: